-(a) any transaction in the Scheme Property; or
+- (a) dealings in the Units of the relevant Sub-Fund; or - (b) any transaction in the Scheme Property; or

-(b) the supply of services to the Scheme.
+(c) the supply of services to the relevant Sub-Fund.

 Profit and loss of Manager

 Investors buy and redeem Units through the Manager who nets them to reduce the number of Units issued or cancelled by the Scheme.
 When carrying out deals in Units the Manager acts as principal but does not profit from this activity.